northstowekarate/northstowekarate.github.io/posts/2024/11/20/index.md

 This weeks lesson, we went through the grading syllabus for 9th Kyu, 8th Kyu and 7th Kyu.
 You can find the full grading syllabus [here](/kyu-syllabus/)

-Each grading consists of 3 parts: basic techniques (Kihon), kata, and sparrking (kumite).
+Each grading consists of 3 parts: basic techniques (Kihon), kata, and sparring (kumite).
 Next week I will cover the grading syllabus again, with a focus on 3 step sparring.
 Please also practice your kata at home to ensure you know it well.